Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

 Random Search 93.78% 210+

 The predictor-guided search found its best architecture in about 25 evaluations.
 Random search needed all 210 and still fell short.
-That's roughly 8x sample efficiency — in a real NAS setting where each evaluation requires hours of GPU training, this translates directly to an 87.5% reduction in compute cost.
+That is roughly 8x sample efficiency.
+In a real NAS setting where each evaluation requires hours of GPU training, this translates directly to an 87.5% reduction in compute cost.

-The distribution of evaluated architectures tells the story.
+The distribution of evaluated architectures illustrates the mechanism.
 The predictor-guided search concentrated 90% of its evaluations on architectures above 90% accuracy.
 Random search spread evaluations across the full range, wasting many on architectures below 70%.
-The predictor functions as a filter: it can't tell you exactly how good an architecture is, but it can reliably tell you which ones aren't worth training.
+The predictor functions as a filter: it cannot tell you exactly how good an architecture is, but it can reliably identify which ones are not worth training.

 Zero-Shot Transfer Across Datasets

-This was the part I didn't expect to work as well as it did.
-I took the predictor — trained exclusively on CIFAR-10 architectures — and used it to guide search on CIFAR-100 and ImageNet16-120 without any retraining.
+I took the predictor, trained exclusively on CIFAR-10 architectures, and used it to guide search on CIFAR-100 and ImageNet16-120 without any retraining.

 Predictor ranking quality (zero-shot):